I'm a freelance writer and editor, blooming in the desert with my husband, son, two dogs, two cats and several plants.

 Before maternity leave, I was convinced three months was enough time to start my own business, write a book, paint my bedroom, plant a vegetable garden, learn to knit, take up pilates, organize my closet, rip out the carpet, install Pergo, etc. etc. etc.

 - I would be raising a small human being.

 - I would be so exhausted and sleep-deprived that the insides of my eyelids would become the most beautiful sight in the whole wide world.

 About two months in I felt like a bit of a failure.
 I hadn't accomplished any of the above.
 Then it dawned on me.
 Hello!
 You are setting the foundation for a completely new-to-this-universe, tiny human being.
 Cut yourself a break.

 Tip #4: Don't Be Afraid to Ask for Help

-Ask your significant other, your friends or a family member for whatever help you might need.
-I am willing to bet that anyone who cares about you will be will be thrilled to step in and lend a hand.
+Ask your significant other, your friends, or a family member for whatever help you might need.
+I am willing to bet that anyone who cares about you will be thrilled to step in and lend a hand.